kiranma72/abdm-docs/content/2-milestone1/verify-abha-address/health-facility-qr-scan.md

 **Steps to create a QR code for your Health Facility:**

-1. Only ABDM compliant HFR registered facility/clinic and a doctor registered in HPR will be allowed to generate QR code from ABDM system with ABDM branding guidelines
+1. Only ABDM compliant HFR registered facility/clinic and a doctor registered in HPR will be allowed to generate QR code from ABDM system with ABDM branding guidelines.
-2. ABDM logo unit must be placed at the center of the ABDM QR to indicate that the QR scanning functionality has been routed through ABDM
+2. ABDM logo unit must be placed at the center of the ABDM QR to indicate that the QR scanning functionality has been routed through ABDM.
-3. The health facility can generate a printable QR code for its facility using the QR code generator application at this link
+3. The health facility can generate a printable QR code for its facility using the QR code generator application at this link:

 ![Health Facility QR code generator](../hfr-qr-code-generator.png)